The Definitive Guide to

-Get Gartner’s ROI Toolkit for Real-Time Visibility Platforms
+Get the Gartner® Magic Quadrant™ for Real-Time Transportation Visibility Platforms

 Supply chain visibility, also known as real-time transportation visibility, or simply real-time visibility, is poised to become one of the most transformative and disruptive technologies in the global supply chain space over the next several years.

-Though the technology has existed in some form for decades, the latest generations of supply chain visibility tools are finally reaching maturity, and rising to the top of industry leaders’ radars.
-Already, companies within food and beverage, pharmaceutical, retail, manufacturing, automotive and many other industries have been
+Though the technology has existed in some form for decades, the latest generations of visibility tools are finally reaching maturity.
+And these new tools are rising to the top of industry leaders’ radars.

-Whether you’ve never heard of supply chain visibility before, or you’re actively looking for ways to implement it throughout your organization, this page will tell you everything you need to know about all the ways that this rapidly-maturing software category is being used by some of the biggest players in the supply chain space.
+Whether you’ve never heard of supply chain visibility before, or you’re actively looking for ways to implement it throughout your organization, this page will tell you everything you need to know about this rapidly-maturing software category.
+Including how it’s being used by some of the biggest players in the global supply chain space.